kasonchan/sandbox/docs/0 - configs.md

 @since Dec-2016

-This is my first sandbox document.
+This is my first sandbox blog/document.
 Recently I am interested in refactoring some of my constant code to a property file.
 I learnt that I can do the properties file in Java in my previous project.
-I also want to learn if there is a way to do similar thing in Scala.
-And I found the Typesafe Config Library.
+I also want to try if there is a way to do similar thing in Scala.
+So I discovered the Typesafe Config Library through researching.

-It is useful to have configuration file because we can configure without recompiling everything.
+It is useful to have configuration file because we can re-configure without recompiling everything.
 I can just change the configuration without touching the code base.
-This allows the user to setup according to the need.
+This allows the users to setup according to their need.

-To use the library in SBT, add the following to the `build.sbt` file:
+To use the library in SBT, we need add the following to the `build.sbt` file:
 ```
 libraryDependencies += "com.typesafe" % "config" % "1.3.1"
 ```

 Default path of `ConfigFactory` is `application.conf`.
-We can specify the path at the `load` function like this: `ConfigFactory.load("config.conf")`
+We can specify the path at the `load` function like this: `ConfigFactory.load("config.conf")`.

-It supports files in three formats: Java properties, JSON, and a human-friendly JSON superset.
+This library supports files in three formats: Java properties, JSON, and a human-friendly JSON superset.
 In my sandbox, I created `configs.properties`, `configs.json` and `configs.conf` respectively.

-The library also allows merging config trees: Any two Config objects can be merged with an associative operation called withFallback, like `merged = firstConfig.withFallback(secondConfig)`.
-I found this is very useful on dealing with back versioning.
+The library also allows merging config trees: Any two Config objects can be merged with an associative operation called withFallback, like `merged = newConfig.withFallback(oldConfig)`.
+I think this is very useful on dealing with back versioning.

 Akka also uses the Typesafe Config Library, which might also be a good choice